Happy Columbus Day for those of you lucky enough to have the day off! For those of us working, yeah, happy Monday. Our jobs suck, huh?

 If you’re catching up from the weekend, because if you live anywhere in the northeast I really hope you weren’t on the computer and rather outside enjoying the amazing weather, here’s what you missed.

 Week 4…I’m not gonna lie, this was a tough week for me.
-I just lacked motivation all around and with treats like these in the house, I just wanted to eat dessert and sit on the couch feeding my Don Draper (loving Mad Men!) obsession.
+I just lacked motivation all around and with treats like these pumpkin chocolate chip bars in the house, I just wanted to eat dessert and sit on the couch feeding my Don Draper (loving Mad Men!) obsession.

 Previous training week recaps: